 | VC Signal Tracking | Use early funding activity as a research filter, then verify fundamentals | Low-Medium | Medium |

-The right approach depends on your habits, analytical process, and how much time you can dedicate to sourcing opportunities and validating new projects.
+The best approach depends on your habits, analytical process, and how much time you can allocate to sourcing and verification.

-The market keeps evolving, and so do discovery channels.
-Stay adaptable, keep learning from on-chain data and community feedback, and apply a measured strategy.
-With thoughtful preparation, you can position yourself for the next wave of high-potential blockchain assets.
+Discovery channels keep evolving, so staying adaptable remains important.
+Use on-chain data and community feedback as inputs, maintain a measured strategy, and treat early signals as hypotheses until you confirm them.
+With thoughtful preparation, you can better position yourself for the next wave of high-potential blockchain assets.